-Evaluation manual PPP EU part Evaluation manual PPP EU part Chapter 5 Risk public health Chapter 5 Risk public health Version 2.0; January 2014 Version 2.1; October 2016 Whole document Text from data requirements deleted from the Evaluation manual and replaced with references as hyperlinks to original documents.
+Evaluation manual PPP EU part Chapter 5 Risk to consumers Version Date Paragraph Changes 2.1 October 2016 Whole document Text from data requirements deleted from the Evaluation manual and replaced with references as hyperlinks to original documents.
 Short description of data requirements included in the text.
+2.2 Jaunari 2018 1.4.2.2 MRL setting Reference to the Annex I of the Regulation (EC) 396/2005 has been added.